Stuart Forster looks at things to do in Mahone Bay, Nova Scotia.

-Thanks the to the narrowness of the inlet leading from the North Atlantic and the dense woodland surrounding this town of less than 1,000 residents you could be forgiven for thinking Mahone Bay sits by the shore of a lake.
+Thanks to the narrowness of the inlet leading from the North Atlantic and the dense woodland surrounding this town of fewer than 1,000 residents you could be forgiven for thinking Mahone Bay sits by the shore of a lake.

 Yet like so many Nova Scotian towns, Mahone Bay has a maritime heritage.
 It once had a reputation for ship and boat building.

 The story of that industry and the settlement of the area, from the 1750s onwards, is told in the Mahone Bay Museum.

 The museum building, Begin House, dates from 1875.
 It shares an architectural element with many other heritage buildings in the vicinity, the Lunenburg Bump.
 It’s said that the wives of sea captains used to await the return of their man sitting by the windows of the dormers, which are located above the front entrances of houses.

 The town is a pleasant place to stroll in summer, when it comes alive as a tourist destination.
 It’s known across Canada thanks to the much-photographed churches down by the waterfront.